7 Tips for Reducing Your Risk of an Aneurysm

 2. Avoid drinking alcohol and using tobacco

-Also, it’s important to avoid cigarette smoke.
-Even if it’s second hand, it has the same risk for developing aneurysms as it does for an active smoker.
+It’s also important to avoid cigarette smoke.
+Even if it’s second hand, it increases your risk of an aneurysm as much as it does for an active smoker.
 You might think it’s relatively harmless, but alcohol can actually weaken your blood vessel walls.

-3. Avoid the constant use of medications.
+3. Avoid the constant use of medications

 Exercising on a daily basis helps you to keep maintain a healthy heart, body, and mind.
 Try to work out as much as you can.

-If you aren’t used to doing any exercise, a good option is to take three short, 10-minute walks per day.
+If you aren’t used to exercising, a good option is to take three short, 10-minute walks per day.
 As time passes, you’ll be able to walk for longer and reduce the number of sessions as your body gets stronger.

 5. See your doctor for periodic checkups